Search

 This guide is for developers who:

-• Plan to use CE.SDK in automation browser workflows, without displaying a visual editor.
+• Need to run CE.SDK in browser automation workflows with no visual editor.

 What You’ll Achieve#

-• Initialize the CE.SDK headless engine in a Svelte component.
+• Launch CE.SDK headless engine in a Svelte component.

 • Add a custom button that reduces an image’s opacity by 20% each time it’s clicked.